batman-nair/puddle.js/README.md

 There are 2 different math modes - how forces are updated every frame.

  1. Anair - The initial mode developed.
 Every node has X and Y forces.
-The whole force is is transfered to the nodes in the direction of the force.
+The whole force is is transfered to the nodes in the direction of the force in each frame.
  2. Helias - This was taken from [here](https://web.archive.org/web/20160418004149/http://freespace.virgin.net/hugo.elias/graphics/x_water.htm).
 The force updates in this mode are more based on actual wave motion.

 Every node to be updated is added to an updateQueue.
 When a click is registered, all the surrounding nodes are added to the updateQueue.
 In the update loop, the next force value for the node is calculated based on existing forces in the surrounding nodes.
 Once update is done, the node is added to a drawQueue.